Violette1109/hitl-bayes-scale/README.md

 Brightness is intentionally not optimized. `FittsLawTask.buttonColorBrightness` is fixed at `0.5` and applied together with `button_hue` and `button_saturation`.

 The Fitts law task only applies BO values whose keys are present in the `BoForUnityManager.parameters` list.
 Removing a key from that inspector list leaves the corresponding Fitts law value fixed at the value serialized on `FittsLawTask`.
 This is intentional: visual/task settings should not change unless they are explicitly defined as design parameters in the BO inspector.
+When a manager parameter source is available, the task also writes the active Fitts design values back to the matching parameter entries so Unity-side telemetry and helper code read the rendered design.

 Other Fitts visual properties, such as target count, target order, movement direction, target outline, background, and wrong-click flash, are not BO design parameters in the provided setup.
 The target outline is disabled by default (`targetOutlineWidth = 0`), and wrong-target red flashing is disabled by default (`wrongTargetFlashSeconds = 0`).

 `button_distance` is constrained so adjacent targets cannot overlap.
 For the default `targetCount = 12` and maximum `button_size = 120`, the lower bound is `464 px` because the ring diameter must be at least `button_size / sin(pi / targetCount)`.
 Runtime layout safety checks also clamp applied values if a manually edited design would otherwise overlap or exceed the play area.

-The random condition samples from the same five parameter ranges listed above.
-It also keeps brightness fixed at `0.5`.
+The random condition samples from the configured `BoForUnityManager.parameters` entries when they are present, writes the sampled values back to those entries, and applies the matching Fitts law fields to the task.
+With the provided scene this means the same five ranges listed above are sampled.
+If the BO parameter list is unavailable, the task falls back to its own serialized random ranges.
+Static runs likewise mirror the serialized Fitts task values into matching manager entries.
+Brightness remains fixed at `0.5`.

 #### 6.2.3 Objectives and Questionnaire Items